 1st Saturday of the month at the Holy Rosary Parish Church at 9.30am ;

 3rd Saturday of the month at the Carmelite Monastery at 7.30am (8.00 am Public Holidays);

-2nd and 4thrd Thursday of the month at the Regis Aged Are Facility 10:30am Mass.
+2nd Thursday of the month at the Regis Aged Are Facility 10:30am Mass.